facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/python_api.rst

 High-level API
 --------------

-We provide a high-level API which allows to easily experiment with Tensor Comprehensions.
+We provide a high-level API which allows one to easily experiment with Tensor Comprehensions.

 .. autofunction:: define